 Ser vices that our plan pays for What you must pay

-ð Health and wellness education programs \$0
+Health and wellness education programs \$0

 We offer programs to help you manage chronic conditions and identified health conditions, including:

 Health education

-Fitness benefit
+Fitness benefit (see SilverSneakers® benefit later in this section)

-Enhanced disease management Nurse Advice Call Line
+Enhanced disease management

+Nurse Advice Call Line (see 24-Hour Nurse HelpLine benefit later in this section)

-Nulse Advice Call Line Counseling services
+Counseling services

 Hearing services \$0

 The plan pays for hearing and balance tests done by your provider.
 These tests tell you whether you need medical treatment.
 They are covered as outpatient care when you get them from a physician, audiologist, or other qualified provider.

-As an extra benefit, the plan offers up to \$2,000 a year for medically necessary hearing aids.
+As an extra benefit, this plan covers routine hearing exams and hearing aid fitting/evaluations and offers up to \$2,000 a year for medically necessary hearing aids.
 This amount is in addition to your covered benefit of one hearing aid every five years.

 Prior authorization may be required.

-ð HIV screening \$0
+Č HIV screening \$0

 The plan pays for one HIV screening exam every 12 months for people who:

-ask for an HIV screening test, or
+• ask for an HIV screening test, or

 are at increased risk for HIV infection.

 For women who are pregnant, the plan pays for up to three HIV screening tests during a pregnancy.

-vices that our plan pays for What you must pay Home-delivered meals \$0 The plan covers hot, nutritious meals that are delivered to your home after you are discharged from an inpatient hospital or skilled nursing facility stay.
+Services that our plan pays for What you must pay Home-delivered meals - Post-Discharge \$0 The plan covers hot, nutritious meals that are delivered to your home after you are discharged from an inpatient hospital or skilled nursing facility stay.
 Maximum of 2 meals a day for 5 days.
 Limited to members living in the community.
 Benefit does not apply to members residing in nursing facilities or waivered members.
 If you are a waiver member, please see the Community-Based Services section later in this chapter.
 Prior authorization may be required.
 Home health agency care \$0 Before you can get home health services, a doctor must tell us you need them, and they must be provided by a home health agency.
-The plan will pay for the following services, and maybe other services not listed here: • Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week.)
+The plan will pay for the following services, and maybe other services not listed here: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week.)
 Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies Prior authorization may be required.